Sunday, August 9, 2020

 As soon as you use XP for anything else but milestone achievement, you are setting incentives for player character behavior.
 Experience is power, and players will always try to increase their power.
 This may encourage them to do things that are less fun (a bad thing), comparable to gold farming in a MMORPG.
 Chief among those is unnecessary combat just to grind more experience.

 Each monster has an XP value in the book.
-In comparison, there are also no guidelines how much XP to award for non-fighting encounters, for overcoming traps or solving puzzles.
+In comparison, there are often no strict guidelines how much XP to award for non-fighting encounters, for overcoming traps or solving puzzles.
 There are example ready-made traps in the DMG, but they lack an XP value.
+Why is there no trap manual, or puzzle manual?
+This leads to play where the only thing players do to gain XP is kill monsters.
+It is less realistic, and, unless you love D&D as a tabletop tactics game, less fun.

 Experience for Role-Play